A Guide to Fostering and Adopting Pets in Cary, NC

 Start with something manageable.
 Maybe a short-term foster or a cat/kitten if you’ve never had one.

-Ask lots of questions of the rescue: temperament, prior history, how they’ll help you succeed.
+Ask lots of questions of the rescue: temperament, prior history, and how they’ll help you succeed.

-Share the journey: tell friends, take pics, spread the word.
+Share the journey: tell friends, take pictures, and spread the word.
 Rescues thrive on awareness, and every share = more potential help.

 How Mosa Pet Spa Supports Local Fosters